luk27official/triviador/documentation/README.md

 File `Constants.cs` contains all of the messages exchanged between the server/client and delays, round times and other constants as well.
 It also contains information about the regions and their neigbors.
 File `GameInformation.cs` contains definition of the game data which is exchanged between the server and clients.
+File `JsonFormats.cs` contains JSON format definition for messages exchanged between the server and clients.
+File `MessageController.cs` contains logic used for receiving messages and converting game data to JSON.

 2. Server